tonykolomeytsev/kekmech-clapi-arduino/README.md

 ## Installing

-Download this repo as .zip and add it to Arduino IDE as new library? like any other library.
+Download this repo as .zip and add it to Arduino IDE as new library, like any other library.

 ## Features